What should I do if a material I need runs out? Or the lab needs a new tool (files, USBs, cables etc)?

 How do I get something cut on the water jet?

-Review the waterjet tutorial in the equipment page - you need to work with an assistant on this!
+Review the waterjet tutorial in the equipment page on KTH Prototype Center’s website - you will need to work with an assistant for this.

 What material is available to use?